-Our Littleton and Denver group counseling meetings consist of five to eight members who gather weekly for an hour and a half to talk freely about their feelings in a safe environment.
+Our group counseling meetings consist of five to eight members who gather weekly for an hour and a half to talk freely about their feelings in a safe environment.
 The members generate topics for discussion based on what concerns are being shared.
 One of our trained leaders will guide the group through the discussion.
 In general, group therapy sessions can focus on specific themes while others are more generalized.
 Some sessions have time constraints while others are open-ended.
 Most importantly, the discussions held during group sessions and the identities of the members are kept strictly confidential.

 There are often things about ourselves that we don’t realize may be contributing to our emotional distress.
 Group counseling allows members to uncover the truths about themselves in their interactions with others.
 The opportunity to interact honestly and openly with the group led by a trained therapist, as opposed to friends and family members, can be an enlightening experience that allows you to see yourself in a new way.
 Group counseling also allows members to experiment with newly adopted attitudes and ways of dealing with problems while receiving support and feedback from their peers in the group.
 These sessions are particularly beneficial for people feeling isolated from society or misunderstood by others.
 People are often surprised to find out just how much they have in common with other individuals.

 The following are just some of the issues group therapy can help to resolve:

 Anxiety Feeling without focus or direction

 Dealing with others’ expectations of you or your expectations of yourself